Associate Professor Amy Cosby

 Grant: Competitive Grant (Category 2: Other Public Sector)

-Funding Scheme: Future Drought Fund Drought Resilience Innovation EOI - Ideas Grant
+Funding Schemes: Future Drought Fund Drought Resilience Innovation EOI - Ideas Grant

 Total Funding: $50,000.00